tboire/Projects/README.md

-Below are projects that I was assigned and completed during my Masters program at Merrimack College# Projects
+Below are projects that I was assigned and completed during my Masters program at Merrimack College